kubernetes/kubernetes/docs/proposals/multi-platform.md

 When the image is pulled by a client (`docker pull busybox`), only layers for the target platforms are downloaded.
 Right now we have to write `${ARCH}/busybox` instead, but that leads to extra scripting and unnecessary logic.

-When this is working, it's a perfect fit for the `hyperkube` image and the like, but we're quite far away from that right now.
+When this is working, it's a perfect fit for the our infrastructure images that live in `gcr.io`, but we're quite far away from that right now.
 See [image naming](#image-naming) for details how we work around this for the time being.

 ## Cross-compilation

-## Prebuilding the standard library (`std`)
+## Prebuilding the Go standard library (`std`)

 A great blog post [that is describing this](https://medium.com/@rakyll/go-1-5-cross-compilation-488092ba44ec#.5jcd0owem)